WxboySuper/Weather-Live-Stream-Platform/README.md

 ## Features

 Currently, none.
-Find out ideas and add our own in the ideas.txt file!
+Find out ideas and add our own in the [ideas](ideas.txt) file!

 ## Contributing